 - Obi-Wan Kenobi goes into a Tranquil Fury after Darth Maul mortally wounds Qui-Gon Jinn.
 He succeeds in chopping Maul's lightsaber in half and knocks him down at one point, but Maul uses a Force push to get the best of him.
 Obi-Wan then calms down and uses an unexpected strategy to defeat him.

 - The duel between Anakin, Obi-Wan and Dooku at the beginning of Revenge of the Sith mirrors the one in Return of the Jedi in a lot of ways.
 Dooku knocks out Obi-Wan and then proceeds to taunt Anakin, which pisses him off enough that he flies into a rage and pummels Dooku, ultimately chopping both his hands off.
 Then while he has Dooku at swordpoint (like the Sword over Head scene with Luke in Jedi), Palpatine urges him to execute the Sith Lord.
 Unlike Luke, Anakin goes through with it, though he immediately regrets it.

-- Chewbacca gets one in The Force Awakens when he sees Kylo/Ben stab Han.
+- Chewbacca gets one in The Force Awakens when he sees Kylo/Ben murder Han.
 He roars in outrage, then shoots Kylo with a BFG and proceeds to ignite a chain reaction that blows up the whole planet.

 - In Transformers: Revenge of The Fallen, Optimus Prime fights Megatron, Starscream and Grindor by himself and is eventually overpowered and blasted halfway across a forest area.
 After Megatron tries to justify his means for wanting to kill Sam, Optimus denies his reasoning, charges right into the midst of them, slices off Grindor's arm, beats down Megatron, slices off Starscream's arm (and whacks him across the face with it) then leaps onto Grindor and tears his face in two, killing him.